WindowStations/VB6NameSpaces/README.md

 * Images are not saved/compiled with the .frx file.
 * Functions with overloads appear with _2 etc.  (updates planned)
 * Opacity - VB.NET forms are now available as a full object, however the current control set is limited to common controls that do not have an opacity property yet.
+* VBA properties are mistmatched at the imgage property and below.
+The code broke with the latest set of property updates, so it will need to be dialed in again.

+Progress update:
+* All error warnings were resovled for obsolete functions.
+All class errors due to missing/wrong-type properties/params were hooked up correctly.
+* A VB.NET form designer is almost complete.
+The developer will be able to design VB.NET forms propererly utilizing the control classes that don't have a visible UI.
+Thus avoiding the limitation of the VBA/VB6 property windows.